 Order: the Buyer’s order for the supply of Goods, as set out in the Buyer’s purchase order form, or the Buyer’s written acceptance of the Seller’s quotation, or as the case may be.

-Seller: SIG Trading Limited, its successors or assigns.
+Seller: Building Solutions (National) Limited, its successors or assigns.

 2. BASIS OF CONTRACT